 This post invites you to consider the power of our words.
 Words can build us up or without doubt, knock us down!

-At any time of the year, but particularly Christmas, emotions can run high!
+Emotions can run high at any time!
 If you are feeling upset, hurt and angry and you feel like flinging angry words of blame at somebody, such as…

 1. You are selfish,